40 Fun Party Wedding Games for Your Guests

 Instead of a traditional guest book, have guests write wishes, advice, or funny memories on Jenga blocks.
 You'll have a personalized game to play at home, and reading the messages during future game nights will bring back all the wedding joy.

-Genius idea: Use different colored markers for different types of messages – blue for advice, red for predictions, green for memories.
-Your post-wedding game nights just got way more interesting!
+Genius idea: Use different colored markers for advice, predictions, and memories.
+Your post-wedding game nights just got more interesting!
+Creative wedding reception games with lasting value.

 Wedding Word Search